upekshaip/tg-ytdlp-bot/README.md

 ## Updating the bot (updater scripts)

-You can update only Python files from the `newdesign` branch of `chelaxian/tg-ytdlp-bot` using provided scripts.
+You can update only Python files from the `main` branch of `chelaxian/tg-ytdlp-bot` using provided scripts.
 The updater will:
 - Clone the repository to a temporary directory
 - Update only `*.py` files in your working directory
 - Preserve your `CONFIG/config.py` and other excluded files/directories
-- Make backups of changed files with suffix `.backup_YYYYMMDD_HHMMSS` and move them into `_backup/` (original structure preserved)
+- Make backups of changed files with suffix `.backup_YYYYMMDD_HHMM` and move them into `_backup/` (original structure preserved)
 - Ask for confirmation before applying changes

 ### Requirements